Stacked glass payment cards with an R$ symbol, Christ the Redeemer silhouette, and Brazilian flag

 Crypto Card Regulation in Brazil

-Brazil passed its comprehensive crypto regulatory framework (Lei 14.478/2022, the Legal Framework for Virtual Assets) in December 2022, making it the first major LATAM country with dedicated crypto legislation.
-The law was signed by then-President Bolsonaro and took effect in June 2023.
-The BCB (Banco Central do Brasil) was designated as the primary regulator for crypto service providers (VASPs), while the CVM (Comissao de Valores Mobiliarios) oversees crypto assets classified as securities.
+Brazil passed its dedicated crypto regulatory framework (Lei 14.478/2022, the Legal Framework for Virtual Assets) in December 2022, making it the first major LATAM country with dedicated crypto legislation.
+The law took effect in June 2023.

-Brazil's regulatory clarity is a significant advantage compared to Argentina, Colombia, or Mexico, where crypto card operations exist in more of a gray area.
-SpendNode reviewed Brazil-specific compliance: the clear legal framework means card users have stronger consumer protections than in most other LATAM countries.
+Brazil's regulatory clarity remains a clear advantage compared to Argentina, Colombia, or Mexico, where crypto card operations exist in more of a gray area.
+The BCB's clear SPSAV framework means card users have stronger consumer protections than in most other LATAM countries.

 Tax Treatment of Card Rewards in Brazil

 Brazil's Receita Federal (RFB, Federal Revenue Service) requires reporting of all crypto transactions via Instrucao Normativa RFB No. 1888/2019.
-Capital gains on crypto dispositions (including card spending) are taxed at progressive rates:
+The tax rules changed fundamentally in 2025-2026:

 Double Taxation on Volatile Cashback